Things You'll Need

 Spray paint the top side of the laurel leaves.
 Allow the leaves to dry thoroughly, and then turn them over.
 Spray paint the underside of the leaves and let them dry.

-Place a small amount of hot glue to the underside of each laurel leaf for added security.
-Allow the headdress to completely dry before trying it on.
+Place a small amount of hot glue on the underside of each laurel leaf for added security.
+Allow the gold leaf crown to completely dry before trying on your DIY Greek goddess headpiece.